+TABLE 1-Timber Quality Code Table

+Stumpage Value Areas 6 and 7

+Quality

+Code

+Species Number Log grade specifications

+Ponderosa Pine 1 Less than 10 logs 16 feet long per thousand board feet

+Scribner scale.

-TABLE 1- -Timber Quality Code Table Stumpage Value Areas 6 and 7 Quality Code Species Number Log grade specifications Ponderosa Pine 1 Less than 10 logs 16 feet long per thousand board feet Scribner scale.
-Ponderosa Pine 2 10 or more logs 16 feet long per thousand board feet Scribner scale.
-All conifers other than Ponderosa Pine 1 All log sizes.
+Ponderosa Pine 2 10 or more logs 16 feet long per thousand board feet

+Scribner scale.

+All conifers other than 1 All log sizes.

+Ponderosa Pine

 Hardwoods 1 Sawlogs only.

+Small logs 1 All conifer logs that comply with the definition of sma

+logs in WAC 458-40-610.

+Chipwood 1 All logs that comply with the definition of chipwood in

+WAC 458-40-610.

+Piles 1 All logs that comply with the definition of piles in WAC

+458-40-610.

-Small logs 1 All conifer logs that comply with the definition of small logs in WAC 458-40-610.
-Chipwood 1 All logs that comply with the definition of chipwood in WAC 458-40-610.
-Piles 1 All logs that comply with the definition of piles in WAC 458-40-610.
-Poles 1 All logs that comply with the definition of poles in WAC 458-40-610.
+Poles 1 All logs that comply with the definition of poles in WAC

+458-40-610.

-TABLE 2Harvest Adjustment Table Stumpage Value Areas 6 and 7 Type of Adjustment Definition Dollar Adjustment Per Thousand Board Feet Net Scribner Scale I. Volume per r acre Class 1 Harvest of more than 8 thousand board feet per acre. \$0.00 Class 2 Harvest of 3 thousand board feet to 8 thousand board feet per -\$7 acre.
-Class 3 Harvest of less than 3 thousand board feet per acre9 II.
-Logging c onditions Class 1 The majority of the harvest unit has less than 40% slope.
+TABLE 2Harvest Adjustment Table Stumpage Value Areas 6 and 7 Type of Adjustment Definition Dollar Adjustment Per Thousand Board Feet Net Scribner Scale I. Volume per acre Class 1 Harvest of more than 8 thousand board feet per acre. \$0.00 Class 2 Harvest of 3 thousand board feet to 8 thousand board feet per acre. -\$7.00 Class 3 Harvest of less than 3 thousand board feet per acre. -\$10.00 II.
+Logging co onditions Class 1 The majority of the harvest unit has less than 40% slope.
 No significant rock outcrops or swamp barriers. \$0.00 Class 2 The majority of the harvest unit has slopes between 40% and 60%.
 Some rock outcrops or swamp barriers. -\$20.00 Class 3 The majority of the harvest unit has rough, broken ground with slopes over 60%.
 Numerous rock outcrops and bluffs. -\$30.00 Class 4 Applies to logs yarded from stump to landing by helicopter.
-This does not apply to special forest products. -\$145.00 duly pro as 2 adjustment may be used for slopes less than 40% when cable lonulgated forest practice regulation.
-Written documentation of the department of revenue.
+This does not apply to special forest products. -\$145.00 duly pro ss 2 adjustment may be used for slopes less than 40% when cable lomulgated forest practice regulation.
+Written documentation of the dby the taxpayer to the department of revenue.
 III.
-Remote is sland adjustment: For timber harvested from a remote island -\$50.00
+Remote is land adjustment: For timber harvested from a remote island -\$50.00